autonalityAI/vehicle-agent-protocol/README.md

-# Vehicle Agent Standard (VAS)
+# Vehicle Agent Protocol (VAP)

-**Vehicle Agent Standard (VAS)** is an open protocol for communication between intelligent software agents operating in or around vehicles.
+**Vehicle Agent Protocol (VAP)** is an open protocol for communication between intelligent software agents operating in or around vehicles.

 It provides a common message format for exchanging information such as events, recommendations, queries and alerts — allowing vehicles, fleets, and backend systems to interact in a structured, decentralized and vendor-agnostic way (i.e. not tied to any specific brand or platform).

-VAS is designed to support both closed systems and open networks of agents, enabling new forms of vehicle collaboration, predictive maintenance, and shared knowledge between connected actors.
+VAP is designed to support both closed systems and open networks of agents, enabling new forms of vehicle collaboration, predictive maintenance, and shared knowledge between connected actors.

 ---